sakaiproject/sakai-maven-plugin/README.md

 # Sakai Maven Plugin

+So this plugin has 2 functions:

+- sakai-component packaging.
+This is Sakai's own packaging type that gets deployed into the component folder
-This is the Sakai Maven plugin that deploys a copy of Sakai into a copy of Tomcat.
+- the deploy/deploy-exploded goal that deploys artifacts from the local maven repository into a copy of tomcat.

+## Testing Plugin

+The Sakai project normaly binds to a released version of the plugin.
+To quickly test new versions you can tell maven to use a newer versions of the plugin on the command line with:

+    mvn org.sakaiproject.maven.plugins:sakai:1.4.4-SNAPSHOT:deploy-exploded

 ## Releasing